Starting a food blog can seem overwhelming. It’s not as hard as you think! Here are the simple steps I followed to set up my food blog.

 Keep tabs on your traffic: Google Analytics

-When you’re starting a food blog—especially if you’re looking to monetize your site—I suggest keeping track of traffic to your site.
+When you’re in the process of starting a food blog—especially if you’re looking to monetize your site—I suggest keeping track of traffic to your site.
 This helps you see trends and hone your social media marketing to what works best.
 To do this, simply create a Google Analytics Account and follow their simple steps to register your website.
 You will receive a unique tracking code for your site: you’ll need to place that tracking code in your site.

 In a new browser window, go to your WordPress dashboard, hover over Genesis, and select Theme Settings from the dropdown menu that appears.
 Scroll down and find the header scripts area.
 Now, go back to the browser window with Google Analytics.
 Click on the Admin tab: this will take you to a page with 3 columns.
 Under “Property Settings,” click on “Tracking Code.”
 Scroll down to Website Tracking, where you’ll see a box with code enclosed by <script> and </script>.
 It will look very much like this: